AmberC0209/PaddleX/docs/module_usage/tutorials/time_series_modules/time_series_anomaly_detection.en.md

 * `attributes.val_samples`: The number of validation samples in this dataset is 198290;
 * `attributes.train_sample_paths`: A list of relative paths to the top 10 rows of training samples in this dataset;
 * `attributes.val_sample_paths`: A list of relative paths to the top 10 rows of validation samples in this dataset.
-**Note**: Only data that has passed validation can be used for training and evaluation.
+<b>Note</b>: Only data that has passed validation can be used for training and evaluation.
 </details>

 ### 4.1.3 Dataset Format Conversion / Dataset Splitting (Optional)
-After completing the data validation, you can convert the dataset format and re-split the training/validation ratio by **modifying the configuration file** or **appending hyperparameters**.
+After completing the data validation, you can convert the dataset format and re-split the training/validation ratio by <b>modifying the configuration file</b> or <b>appending hyperparameters</b>.

 <details>
   <summary>👉 <b>Details of Format Conversion / Dataset Splitting (Click to Expand)</b></summary>

-**(1) Dataset Format Conversion**
+<b>(1) Dataset Format Conversion</b>

 Time series anomaly detection supports converting `xlsx` and `xls` format datasets to `csv` format.